mitsuba-renderer/drjit/docs/unused/matrix.rst

         return std::make_pair(result, inverse);
     }

-Enoki can also work with fixed-size packets and dynamic arrays of matrices.
+Dr.Jit can also work with fixed-size packets and dynamic arrays of matrices.
 The following example shows how to compute the inverse of a matrix array.

 .. code-block:: cpp